 pip install pdfcrowd

-We also offer other installation options.
+Check out other installation options.

 The credentials to access the API are your Pdfcrowd username and the API key.
 You can try out the API without registering using the following demo credentials:

 To get a quick idea of what the API output will look like, enter a web page or upload an HTML file using the form below.
 It will generate several API output previews with different conversion settings.
 You can then choose the one that looks best, and simply copy and paste the auto-generated command line options.